-Control

-Player Menu - Control View

-Auto Subclips

-E-to-E

-Load - Select to open the Load Clip dialog which displays the contents of the current bin.
+Control Description and User Operation Player Menu - Control View Load - Select to open the Load Clip dialog which displays the contents of the current bin.
 Select a clip, then choose OK to load.
-See "Loading media for playout" on page 149.

-Subclip - Opens the Subclip mode which allows you to create subclips from the currently loaded clip.
-A subclip is an entirely new clip that references media in another clip.
-See "Creating Subclips" on page 158.
+Player See "Loading media for playout" on page 149.
+Subclin - Opens the Subclin mode which allows you to create Load subclips from the currently loaded clip.
+A subclip is an entirely new Subclip Goto clip that references media in another clip.
+See "Creating Subclips on page 158.
 Goto - Used to jump to a specific timecode.
-Select Goto, to open the Goto dialog, then enter a timecode value or use the scrub bar to go to the desired position.
+Select Goto, to operative of the second se Stripe Timecode Properties the Goto dialog, then enter a timecode value or use the scrub bar to go to the desired position.
 See "Jumping to a specific timecode" on page 151.

-Stripe Timecode-Opens the Stripe Timecode dialog which allows you to replace the existing timecode track for the loaded clip.
+Auto Subclips Stripe Timecode- Opens the Stripe Timecode dialog which allows E-to-E you to replace the existing timecode track for the loaded clip.
 You can replace with time of day, or a specific start timecode.
 See "Striping timecode (replacing the timecode track)" on page 157.

-Properties-Opens the Properties dialog for the currently loaded.

 Properties - Opens the Properties dialog for the currently loaded clip.
 See "Viewing clip properties" on page 161.
 Auto Subclips- The auto subclip check box changes the way that the subclip mode behaves.
 When it is NOT checked, clips have to be accepted manually.
 When it is checked, a subclip will be created as soon as the user sets a mark out.
 See "About Auto Subclip mode" on page 160.
 E-to-E - When E-to-E mode is enabled the output video and audio switches to the record channel input when the play channel is stopped or when no clip is loaded,.
 If E-to-E is disabled, the output freezes on the last frame of video.
 See "Selecting E-to-E mode" on page 150.